Szzzzzzzzzzzz/Sprinters/README.md

 Put the information of 'Tetanus' into the 'Vaccination Information' part in the Children Vaccination page.
 ### Ver 2.07 Iteration 2
 13/9/2020
-Put the information of Diphtheria into the 'Vaccination Information' part in the Children Vaccination page.
+Put the information of 'Diphtheria' into the 'Vaccination Information' part in the Children Vaccination page.
 ### Ver 2.06 Iteration 2
 13/9/2020
 Put the information of Hepatitis B into the 'Vaccination Information' part in the Children Vaccination page.